Midsize Companies Embrace Treasury Technology

 Despite the continued economic and geopolitical uncertainty that continues to loom over the world, midsize companies have optimistic perspectives on the future.
 A recent study by Capital One and Morning Consult of over 400 midsize decision-makers indicated that 86% of respondents are plan to grow, while only 2% plan to downsize.1

 Many organizations are looking to technology to help them meet growth objectives while remaining competitive and protecting the organization against future instability.
-In this blog, we’ll explore the common challenges that midsize companies are facing, and the technologies they believe can make a difference.
+In this blog, we’ll explore the common challenges that midsize companies are facing, and the treasury technology areas they believe can make a difference.

 Cash management has always been a top priority for financial decision-makers with one key objective: optimizing working capital, which is often viewed as an organization’s most important asset.
 The foundation of this practice includes optimizing shareholder returns and ensuring sufficient enterprise liquidity for business operations and unexpected expenses, while keeping minimal idle cash on hand.
 To successfully achieve this goal requires access to real-time information on the flow of cash and balances.
 Additionally, teams must possess the ability to present this information in a digestible format to quickly analyze and identify any potential adjustments that that may be required to ensure sufficient liquidity.